Floorp-Projects/Floorp/toolkit/components/messaging-system/schemas/SpecialMessageActionSchemas/index.md

 Prefs that can be changed with this action are:

 - `browser.dataFeatureRecommendations.enabled`
-- `browser.migrate.content-modal.about-welcome-behavior`
-- `browser.migrate.content-modal.enabled`
-- `browser.migrate.content-modal.import-all.enabled`
-- `browser.migrate.preferences-entrypoint.enabled`
-- `browser.shopping.experience2023.active`
-- `browser.shopping.experience2023.optedIn`
-- `browser.shopping.experience2023.survey.optedInTime`
-- `browser.shopping.experience2023.survey.hasSeen`
-- `browser.shopping.experience2023.survey.pdpVisits`
+- `browser.privateWindowSeparation.enabled`
 - `browser.startup.homepage`
-- `browser.startup.windowsLaunchOnLogin.disableLaunchOnLoginPrompt`
-- `browser.privateWindowSeparation.enabled`
-- `browser.firefox-view.feature-tour`
-- `browser.pdfjs.feature-tour`
-- `browser.newtab.feature-tour`
 - `cookiebanners.service.mode`
 - `cookiebanners.service.mode.privateBrowsing`
-- `cookiebanners.service.detectOnly`
-- `messaging-system.askForFeedback`

-Any pref that begins with `messaging-system-action.` is also allowed.
-Alternatively, if the pref is not present in the list above and does not begin with `messaging-system-action.`, it will be created and prepended with `messaging-system-action.`.
-For example, `example.pref` will be created as `messaging-system-action.example.pref`.
+Alternatively, if a pref is set with this action and is not present in the list above, it will be created and prepended with `messaging-system-action.`.

 * args:
 ```ts